vittorioPiotti/Calendar-Widget-ReactNative/README.md

 <img src="https://github.com/vittorioPiotti/Calendario-React-Native/blob/main/calendar.gif" alt="Icona" width="300"/>

-## Projects that use this library
+## Projects that use this Widget

- * Word Automata - "... a graphical tool that allows you to create and simulate automata that recognize words.
-You can add states, transitions, and set the initial and final states.
-The tool will then allow you to simulate the automaton on a given word, showing you the path that the automaton takes."
+ * HotelsBooking App - "Applicazione per prenotare le stanze di un hotel"

-⭐ If you use the library in your project, you can send me a message and I can showcase it in this page.
+⭐ If you use the widget in your project, you can send me a message and I can showcase it in this page.